AuthenticFF/jumpstart/README.md

 Packages we want installed are located in the `package.json` file.

-### Bower
+### Browserify

-Bower is a package manager for Javascript files that we use on our site.
+Browserify is a dependency/bundling manager for Javascript files that we use on our site.
 It tries to eliminate the pattern of:
-"oh I need jquery plugins XYZ, lets do a google search for it, then create a new file, then include it into our index.html code footer."
-It's essentially an interface to search for javascript plugins, download them, and include them in our site, using a few terminal commands.

-JS Libraries we want installed are found in the `bower.json` file.
+"oh I used this 5MB library on two pages of the 100 page site, I guess I better load it on all 100 pages even though its never used" which will happen if you concat and minify all your js.
+It's essentially a way to include and name dependencies at the top of a js file with "var foo = require('./magicJSFIle.js')".
+It can also be used to include common libraries (backbone, jquery, underscore) but more niche js files will have to be shimed in via [npm](https://github.com/thlorenz/browserify-shim).

 ### Grunt